hockeyduck3/Portfolio-retired/README.md

 * This is a site that I built from the ground up using HTML, CSS, and Bootstrap 4.

-* This site is currently live on github pages
+* This site is currently live on github pages.

-* This portfolio website was an assignment I had to make in class, but it will also be used as my main website.
+* This portfolio website was an assignment I had to make for class, but it will also be used as my main website.